Ambrosetti-Prodi type results for Dirichlet problems of fractional Laplacian-like operators: Proofs

 \subsection{Preliminaries}

 We begin by recalling some notations and results from \cite{BL17a, BL17b}, which will be used below.
-Let $(\Omega,\cF,\Prob)$ be a complete probability space and $\pro X$ be an isotropic $2s$-stable process, $s \in (0,1)$, on this space.
-Given a function $V\in\cC(\bar\cD)$ called potential, the corresponding Feynman-Kac semigroup is given by
+Let $(\Omega,\cF,\Prob)$ be a complete probability space, and $\pro X$ be an isotropic L\'evy process on this space with infinitesimal generator $L$.
+Given a function $V\in\cC(\bar\cD)$, called potential, the corresponding Feynman-Kac semigroup is given by

 where